sethbern/CSJava/_sources/Unit6-Writing-Classes/topic-6-4-accessor-methods.rst

   }

-Here's an example of an accessor method called getName() for the Student class which also demonstrates how to call getName() using a Student object:
+Here's an example of an accessor method called getName() for the Student class which also demonstrates how to call getName() using a Student object.

+.. note:
+Notice the signature **does not include the keyword static**.
+A static method does not have access to instance variables since it is not called on an object.
+A non-static method on the other hand must be called with an object, and therefore can access the instance variables.

 .. code-block:: java